 Because this has become the fate of many a cemetery in the last few decades, many municipalities have begun strongly discouraging new cemetery construction.
 And, while it’s still very rare, at least one city San Francisco, California has instituted a complete cemetery ban within its city limits.
 Most new urban development laws in the United States do include language that will prohibit a new cemetery from being build in or near a city, but only San Francisco has banned every cemetery (old or new) from its territories.

 All of that said, it should be noted that most every cemetery less than 100 years old is on a well-cared-for, beautifully landscaped parcels of land where the memories of hundreds of families are on display in, often dramatic, splendor.
 While such a cemetery is open, any disturbance of a grave is considered a severe crime that his harshly punished.

 Because large urban areas are often begging for new space (especially in older cities) this type of modern cemetery is slowly becoming less practical than it was, say, 200 years ago, but is still quite popular, and quite in demand.
 City planners, and many environmental experts, often say they expect the rise of cremation to, gradually, make today’s modern, lush cemetery all but obsolete in a few decades, but that view is debatable.
-Today’s style of cemetery is still in heavy demand, and, in many cases, even the ashes of people who have been cremated can be found buried alongside traditional graves in a modern cemetery.
+Today’s style of cemetery is still in heavy demand, and, in many cases, even the ashes of people who have been cremated can be found buried alongside traditional grave headstones in cemeteries.